 Elderberry grows in a variety of climates and locations, including the United States, Europe, Asia, and North Africa.
 The plant prefers full sun but can also grow in partial shade.
 Elderberry is tolerant of a wide range of soils, although it prefers well-drained soil that is high in organic matter.

 Elderberry grows best in zones 3-8 from the Global Plant Hardiness Zones image below.
 While it has been known to grow in colder and even warmer regions than 3-8, it does best in these regions and doesn’t require as much care.
+Be sure to check out our guide on identifying elderberry so that you’re familiar with common lookalikes.

 How Does Elderberry Grow?